suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 To apply encryption the sender (author) needs to know the recipient (device).
 For AES-KW the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
 The public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.
-Furthermore, for ES-DH the recipients must be provisioned with a public key (or certificate) for digital signature verification of the manifest.
+For ES-DH the recipients must be provisioned with a public key (or a certificate) for verifying the digital signature covering the manifest.

 With encryption the author cannot just create a manifest for the firmware image and sign it since the subsequent encryption step by the distribution